fawaz70/Flask-and-Mongo-Project/README.md

 Then open up your browser and go to http://127.0.0.1:8000

-There you will see the documentation usng FastApi.
+There you will see the documentation using FastApi.
 The POST and GET methods can be tested there

 ## Follow Up Question
 The way to make this cloud scalable would be to have this same code run but on multiple different servers.
 Since